Copyright ©. Columbus Sharks. All rights reserved.

 The Columbus Sharks was created to offer talented and motivated baseball players a chance to play against other competitive teams.
-Players have opportunities to improve their individual baseball skills and to learn team strategy with an emphasis on dedication and perseverance needed to play competitive baseball.
+Players have opportunities to improve their individual skills and to learn team strategy with an emphasis on dedication and perseverance needed to play competitive baseball.

 Currently the Columbus Sharks is managed by former Sharks coaches and players.
 The Columbus Sharks is a 501(c)3 non-profit corporation; no officer or board member receives compensations from any team that participates in the Sharks organization.
 All fees collected for each team stays with that team for their baseball related operating costs.
-Our goals are the same as Ken Maxwell's and Joe Fryer's when they started the Sharks back in 1996: to help young men learn to work and play hard with a goal in mind; understand good baseball fundamentals; sportsmanship; how to win or lose and to learn from both and finally to help them love the game the way we do at the Columbus Sharks.
+Our goals are the same as Ken Maxwell's and Joe Fryer's when they started the Sharks back in 1996: to help young men learn to work and play hard with a goal in mind; understand good baseball fundamentals; sportsmanship; how to win or lose and to learn from both and finally to help them love the game the way we do as the Columbus Sharks.